Rampage (roller coaster): History

-A bond for the park's construction was actualized in March 1997, with Langford revealing the roller coaster would be built from wood and serve as the park's focal point attraction.
+A bond deal for the park's construction was finalized in March 1997.
+Langford revealed the roller coaster would be built from wood to capture the "'old-time clickety clack flavor of a Coney Island roller coaster'" and serve as the park's focal point attraction.
 Custom Coasters International (CCI) officials were present on the construction site in June to mark trees for preservation or demolition.
 CCI owner, Denise Larrick, disclosed the roller coaster would feature a length of 3500 ft, a maximum speed of 56 mph, in addition to several drops and turns.
-Some concrete footings for Rampage were in place by September, with further footings being poured; the supporting structure for the station was also in construction.
-Finalizing engineering plans for the roller coaster were projected to be complete in October, in addition to vertical construction of the wooden supports to be completed during November.
+By September, concrete footings were being poured with some already in place, and the supporting structure for the station was in construction.
+Finalized engineering plans for the roller coaster were projected to be complete in October, in addition to vertical construction of the wooden supports to be completed during November.
 The roller coaster would celebrate its topping out ceremony on December 2 and construction was reported by the Birmingham Post-Herald to be "more than half done" during the first week of December.

 Vision Land representatives held a "Name That Coaster contest" to choose a title for its roller coaster, the name "Rampage" selected as the winner on December 15, 1997, out of 1,400 entries.
-The Rampage moniker was submitted by local Pleasant Grove High School student, with "Scorpion's Tail" and "Jaguar" coming in second and third place, respectively.
-Construction of Rampage was completed on March 22, 1998, with initial testing rehearsals conducted on March 24, using bagged oats acting as test dummies.
+The Rampage moniker was submitted by a local Pleasant Grove High School student, with "Scorpion's Tail" and "Jaguar" coming in second and third place, respectively.
+Rampage's construction was completed on March 22, 1998, with initial testing rehearsals conducted on March 24, using bagged oats acting as test dummies.
 The last checks on the roller coaster's track were conducted in early April.
 A preview was held on May 16, and opened coinciding with the opening of Vision Land on May 23.
 Rampage was one of seven wooden roller coasters to open in the United States during the 1998 season.